 - Pale skin

-- Excess bleeding
+- Excessive bleeding or bruising

-- Pinhead-size red spots under the skin
+- Red spots on the palate, ankles, or skin